An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Methodology

-For further analysis, a separate Vivado project was created, instantiating the modulus algorithm to record data directly to the computer.
-Figure~\ref{fig:blockDiagramMod} shows the block diagram of the system.
-The integer values, dividend and divisor, are encoded from the computer and transfered to the First-in-First-Out (FIFO) buffer in the FPGA through 8-bit UART interface.
-The FPGA system decodes these two integers and send them to the modulus instance.
-With the \emph{start} signal modulus block begins its operations and a timer counter also begins to count the clock signals consumed by the modulus block.
-As soon as the modulus operation completes its operation, \emph{done} signal is asserted, which indicates to stop the timer counter.
-Finally, modulus result and the cycle counter values are encoded to be sent to the computer through the FIFO and UART interface.
-A python program runs on the computer sends and receives the outputs of FPGA system.
+The operation of the system to calculate $A \mod B$ is as follows: A Python program running on the computer sends the operands—dividend ($A$) and divisor ($B$) as 8-bit data packets through the UART transmitter to the FPGA board.
+The \texttt{uart\_rx} module receives the bitstream through the $rx$ input and outputs 8-bit data to the \texttt{Modulus\_Controller} module.
+The \texttt{Modulus\_Controller} module combines the 8-bit data received through \texttt{uart\_rx} to form the appropriate bit lengths for operands $A$ and $B$.
+Afterward, the \texttt{Modulus\_Controller} sends $A$ and $B$ to the \texttt{modulus} module and asserts the \texttt{modulus\_start} signal.
+At the same time, the \texttt{cycle\_counter} module begins counting clock cycles with the assertion of the \texttt{modulus\_start} signal.
+When the modulus calculation is complete, the \texttt{modulus} module generates the \texttt{modulus\_done} signal, and simultaneously, the \texttt{cycle\_counter} stops counting.
+The \texttt{Modulus\_Controller} retrieves the \texttt{result} from the \texttt{modulus} module and the cycle count from the \texttt{cycle\_counter}, then transmits this information through the \texttt{uart\_tx} module to the computer.
+The Python program running on the computer decodes the relevant data and stores it in a file.
 The recorded data included the dividend, divisor, result, and the number of cycles per calculation.
 This comprehensive dataset was subsequently analyzed to evaluate the performance and efficiency of the modulus algorithm.

 To measure the performance of the algorithm in FPGA hardware, various operand sizes were used.
-The algorithm can be extended to any bit length of operands by simply changing the integer value $N$ in the algorithm in Figure~\ref{fig:algorithm1}.
+The algorithm can be extended to any bit length of operands by simply changing the integer value $N$ in the algorithm in Algorithm~\ref{alg:algorithm_mod}.
 For this study, operand sizes of 32-bit, 64-bit, 128-bit, 256-bit, 1024-bit, and 2048-bit were considered.